Growing season: Tropics and deserts

 In some warm climates, such as the tropical savanna climates (Aw), the hot semi-arid climates (BSh), the hot desert climates (BWh) or the Mediterranean climates (Cs), the growing season is limited by the availability of water, with little growth in the dry season.
 Unlike in cooler climates where snow or soil freezing is a generally insurmountable obstacle to plant growth, it is often possible to greatly extend the growing season in hot climates by irrigation using water from cooler and/or wetter regions.
 This can in fact go so far as to allow year-round growth in areas that without irrigation could only support xerophytic plants.

 In the tropical regions, the growing season can be interrupted by periods of heavy rainfall, called the rainy season.
-For example, in Colombia, where coffee is grown and can be harvested year-round, they don’t see a rainy season.
+For example, in Colombia, where coffee is grown and can be harvested year-round, they do not see a rainy season.
 However, in Indonesia, another large coffee-producing area, they experience this rainy season and the growth of the coffee beans is interrupted.